ErukulaRajasree/CodeCalm-on-CF-CC/README.md

 ******CodeCalm on Codeforces & Codechef******

-**CodeCalm** is a browser extension designed to enhance your problem-solving experience on competitive programming platforms by removing distractions.
+**CodeCalm** is a browser extension designed to enhance your problem-solving efficiency on competitive programming platforms by removing distractions.
 It hides the difficulty, accepted solutions count and accuracy of unsolved problems on Codeforces and CodeChef, creating a focused, distraction-free coding environment..

 ****Features:****